PalomeroLab/how-to/docs/index.md

 - Writing effective scripts for automation
 - Using Rstudio and Jupyter notebooks for data analysis

+> [!TIP]
+> These files are written using [GitHub Flavored Markdown \(GFM\)](https://github.github.com/gfm/),
+> a superset of the [original](https://daringfireball.net/projects/markdown/syntax)
+> lightweight markup language with plain text formatting syntax.
+> GFM gives us additional features (like tables, footnotes, and alerts
+> like this) while maintaining readability in plain text.

 ## How to use this guide

 - Browse the sidebar to find the topic you're interested in